balbasty/lit/optim.md

 ### Accelerated first-order methods

-Rather than computing the analytical Hessian, the family of _accelerated_ gradient methods use gradients from the previous steps to diverge from the gradient flow in an efficient way.
+Rather than computing the analytical Hessian, the family of _accelerated_ gradient methods use gradients from all previous steps to diverge from the gradient flow in an efficient way.

 #### Momentum